Is Your Grip Why You Miss? | Shooting Low Left?

 Frequently Asked Questions

-According to Geauga Firearms Academy, grip and trigger control are the primary reasons for missing shots, accounting for over 95% of shooting errors.
+According to Kim from Geauga Firearms Academy, grip and trigger control are the primary reasons for missing shots, accounting for over 95% of shooting errors.
 Proper technique in these areas is crucial for accuracy.

 How does grip strength affect shooting accuracy?

-A firm grip acts like a vice, minimizing firearm movement when the trigger is pulled.
-Insufficient grip strength allows for unwanted movement, pulling shots off-target and reducing overall accuracy.
+A firm grip acts like a vice, minimizing firearm movement when the trigger is actuated.
+This stability is essential for preventing shots from being pulled off-target and improving overall accuracy.

-What is the correct way to use the support hand for a pistol grip?
+What is the correct way to apply grip pressure on a handgun?

 More Training & Techniques Videos You Might Like